-In South America, it is one of only two wild camelids that inhabit high alpine sections of the Andes.
+South America is one of only two wild camelids that inhabit high alpine sections of the Andes.
 The other wild camelid is the guanaco, which lives at lower levels in South America.
-This creature has a slim body with long necks and legs and long necks and legs.
+This creature has a slim body with long necks and legs and a long neck and legs.

 See Related: Amur Leopard